Working Together to Safeguard Children defines sexual abuse as behaviour which:

 In addition, the Centre highlights the impact that secrecy (including the fear and isolation this creates) and confusion (because the child is involved in behaviour that feels wrong but has been instigated by trusted adults) has on the child.
 While these impacts are not unique to Child Sexual Abuse in the Family Environment, their combination and intensity in the context that they take place makes the experience particularly damaging.

-In the long term people who have been sexually abused are more likely to suffer with depression, anxiety, eating disorders and post-traumatic stress disorder (PTSD).
-They are also more likely to self-harm, become involved in criminal behaviour, misuse drugs and alcohol, and to commit suicide as young adults.
+In the longer term people who have been sexually abused are more likely to suffer with depression, anxiety, eating disorders and post-traumatic stress disorder (PTSD).
+They are also more likely to self-harm, become involved in criminal behaviour, misuse drugs and alcohol, and have an increased risk of suicide.

 3. Protection and Action to be Taken

-Whenever a child reports that they are suffering or have suffered significant harm through sexual abuse the initial response from all practitioners should be to listen carefully to what the child says and to observe the child's behaviour and circumstances.
+Whenever a child discloses that they have been sexually abused, the initial response from all practitioners should be to listen carefully to what the child says and to observe the child's behaviour and circumstances.
 Practitioners must:

 - Clarify the concerns;